abzgif/Archlinux-Xfce4-Internet-Speed-Meter/README.md

 ## 🚀 Setup & Script Deployment

-### 1. Download and Place the Script
+### Download and Place the Script
 1. Download the script file from this repo:
    ```bash
    net_speed.sh
    ```
-2. Edit the script file:
-   Edit the script file with any text editor. on 3rd line you can see this "INTERFACE="enp2s0".
-Just change enp2s0 to your Network Interface Name and save the file.
+2. Edit the script file with any text editor.
+On 3rd line you can see this `INTERFACE="enp2s0"`.
+Just change `enp2s0` to your Network Interface Name and save the file.

-4. Put the script file in your local binary path:
+3. Put the script file in your local binary path:
    Enable show hidden files and create the folders then put the script file there
    ```bash
    /home/YOUR_USERNAME/.local/bin/net_speed.sh